radianttap/EFI-Asus-ROG-Strix-B550-I/README.md

 ## Status, stability

+- USB ports all mapped-out and work as expected.
+- Ethernet is working perfectly, tested with 1Gbps max which is what my router offers.
+IOMMU:enabled is crucial BIOS settings for AppleIGC.kext functionality.
+- Intel Bluetooth works great.
+- Basic iCloud is working, file sync etc.
+- Messages / Facetime work over Ethernet.

+WiFi is tricky.

 - Intel Wi-Fi drivers I am using ([AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases) 2.3.0 alpha) don’t support niceties like AirDrop.
 On the other hand, Wi-Fi speed is way, way better than with common replacements like BCM94360NG thus I’m thinking the trade-off is worth it.
-- Basic iCloud is working, file sync etc.
-- Messages / Facetime won't login, for now.
+- Messages / FaceTime do not work over WiFi.
-- Sleep is not working.
+- Sleep is not working due to WiFi drivers.

 Otherwise the build is pretty much perfect and performance is great.